Terms and Conditions

 6.4.
-You must contact the school if you are unable to attend your class.
-Please refer to the College handbook for contact details.
+You must contact the College if you are unable to attend your class.
+Please refer to the College website for contact details.

 6.5.
 If you arrive more than 10 minutes late for a class then you may not permitted to enter the class until the next break.

 6.6.
 The intellectual property pertaining to our course hand outs and other teaching materials is owned by us and you cannot copy or reproduce the materials for commercial benefit.
 You also are no allowed to access illegally copied and stored versions of any published material and to do so may put in jeopardy your place on the course.